Cuyahoga Valley Scenic Railroad train tracks

 Fall is an ideal season to experience the rivers’ sights.
 The banks of both the Ohio and Muskingum rivers are covered in trees bursting with colorful foliage.
 Combined with the crew’s historical stories and the boat’s dinner menu, you’re in for a memorable adventure no matter which river you explore.

-“People may come for one part of the trip, be it the food, the river or the history, but it’s the experience as a whole that keeps them coming back,” says Heather Sands, the Valley Gem’s manager.
+“People may come for one part of the trip, be it the food, the river or the history, but it’s the experience as a whole that keeps them coming back,” said Heather Sands, the Valley Gem’s manager.

 Expeditions are rain or shine but the boat’s entire lower deck is enclosed and climate controlled, and the upper deck has an awning to protect passengers from rain.
 601 Front St., Marietta 45750, 740/373-7862, valleygemsternwheeler.com